-We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of class A common stock or securities convertible into or exchangeable or exercisable, in each case during the lock-up period, for any shares of our common stock regardless of class, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc., for a period of 90 days after the date of this prospectus supplement, subject to certain exceptions, including grants of equity awards pursuant to terms of a plan in effect on the date hereof or disclosed in this prospectus supplement, issuances of shares of our common stock in exchange for our indebtedness outstanding on the date of this prospectus supplement and issuances of up to an aggregate maximum of 5.0 million shares of our common stock or other rights to acquire shares of our common stock which we may issue in connection with transactions with others, including in acquisitions, so long as, with respect to all but 1.5 million of such shares, such parties agree to be locked-up for the remainder of the 90 day period, and except for the issuance of our senior convertible debentures pursuant to our concurrent debenture offering and the sale of warrants in connection with the convertible debenture hedge and warrant transactions described below.
+We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of our common stock regardless of class or securities convertible into or exchangeable or exercisable, in each case during the lock-up period, for any shares of our common stock regardless of class, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Deutsche Bank Securities Inc. and Credit Suisse Securities (USA) LLC for a period of 90 days after the date of this prospectus supplement, subject to certain exceptions, including grants of equity awards pursuant to terms of a plan in effect on the date hereof or disclosed in this prospectus supplement, issuances of shares of common stock pursuant to the exercise of equity awards or the exercise of any other equity awards outstanding on the date of this prospectus supplement, issuances of shares of our common stock in exchange for our indebtedness outstanding on the date of this prospectus supplement and issuances of up to an aggregate maximum of 5.0 million shares of our common stock or other rights to acquire shares of our common stock which we may issue in connection with transactions with others, including in acquisitions, so long as, with respect to all but 1.5 million of such shares, such parties agree to be locked-up for the remainder of the 90 day period, and except for the issuance of shares of our class A common stock pursuant to our concurrent equity offering and the sale of warrants in connection with the convertible debenture hedge and warrant transactions described below.

-Our officers and directors have agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of class A common stock or securities convertible into or exchangeable or exercisable for any shares of class A common stock, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the class A common stock, whether any of these transactions are to be settled by delivery of shares of class A common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc. for a period of 90 days after the date of this prospectus supplement except for shares of class A common stock acquired in the open market and transfers to family members or certain other parties or as a gift, so long as such parties agree to be locked-up for the remainder of the 90 day period.
+Our officers and directors have agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of class A common stock or securities convertible into or exchangeable or exercisable for any shares of class A common stock, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the class A common stock, whether any of these transactions are to be settled by delivery of shares of class A common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of Deutsche Bank Securities Inc. and Credit Suisse Securities (USA) LLC for a period of 90 days after the date of this prospectus supplement except for shares of class A common stock acquired in the open market and transfers to family members or certain other parties or as a gift, so long as such parties agree to be locked-up for the remainder of the 90 day period.